 Snakes are a source of fear for some and fascination for others.
-No matter which side of the aisle you find yourself on, knowing these potentially deadly creatures is crucial for survival when living side by side with these wild creatures.
+No matter which side of the aisle you find yourself on, knowing about these creatures is crucial for everyone’s survival when living together.

 There are over 3,000 species of snake in the world, with 600 of these considered venomous.
-Out of these numerous species, over 200 are potentially dangerous.
-Even with the large number of harmful snakes slithering around in the world today, you’ll also find a completely harmless handful.
-These snakes have no teeth, or teeth considered too small to cause any harm.
+Out of these numerous species, only around 200 are potentially dangerous.
+Even with the large number of harmful snakes slithering around in the world today, you’ll also find a completely harmless group.
+These snakes have no teeth or teeth considered too small to cause any harm.

 Many species of snakes have fangs.
-For venomous snakes, this is how they emit their toxins and, in most cases, claim their prey.
-Even those without fangs and venom have rows of sharp teeth that can leave painful wounds on bite victims.
-This is often used as a defense mechanism when feeling threatened.
+For venomous snakes, this is how they emit their toxins and in most cases, claim their prey.
+Even those without fangs and venom can have rows of sharp teeth that can leave painful wounds on bite victims.
+This is often used as a defense mechanism when they’re feeling threatened.

 The 7 Most Common Snakes Without Teeth

-The Dasypeltis, gansi, is considered an egg-eating snake.
-Their diet consists of all forms of eggs considering they have no teeth in which to eat living prey with.
-Protrusions inside their mouths make it possible to crack eggs when having a meal while their unhinging jaw allows for swallowing whole.
+The Dasypeltis gansi is considered an egg-eating snake.
+Their diet consists of all forms of eggs, which makes sense, considering that they have no teeth with which to eat living prey.
+Protrusions inside their mouth make it possible to crack the eggs, while their unhinging jaw enables them to swallow eggs whole.

-Having no real way to protect themselves, this snake will rub their scales together making a noise similar to hissing.
+Having no real way to protect themselves, this snake will rub their scales together to make a noise similar to hissing.
 Their calm nature makes them ideal for life in captivity.
-Due to their inability to injure their owners with a bite many people choose these snakes as pets making them very popular on the pet market.
+Due to their inability to injure their owners with a bite, many people want these snakes as pets, making them very popular on the pet market.

 2. Indian Egg-Eating Snake

-The Indian egg-eating snake, westermanni, is quite similar to the Dasypeltis.
-This glossy black or brown snake features bluish-white flecks and a cream-colored stripe running the length of its body.
-This snake is a pro at navigating through vegetation and uses a striking s-pose to potentially incite fear in would-be attackers.
+The Indian egg-eating snake is quite similar to the Dasypeltis.
+This glossy black or brown snake has bluish-white flecks and a cream-colored stripe running the length of its body.
+This snake is a pro at navigating through vegetation and uses a striking S-pose to potentially incite fear in would-be attackers.
 Biting attackers is of no use to this snake due to their lack of teeth.

 These snakes are considered quite rare and aren’t normally kept as pets.
 Indian egg-eating snakes cannot be found in normal pet stores.
-Although sold on the exotic pet market, it is recommended, due to their need to flourish in the wild that these snakes be left to experienced snake handlers instead of novice snake owners.
+Although they’re sold on the exotic pet market, due to their need to flourish in the wild, it is recommended that these snakes be left to experienced snake handlers instead of novice snake owners.

 3. Milk Snake

-The milk snake, Lampropeltis, is a popular snake due to its bright colors and great temperament.
-These snakes are beloved by pet owners and are often referred to as a fan-favorite snake that breeds well in captivity.
+The milk snake is a popular snake due to their bright colors and great temperament.
+These snakes are beloved by pet owners and are often referred to as fan favorites that breed well in captivity.

-Being a member of the kingsnake family may make people leery of this snake, but this simply is not the case.
-Unlike their kin, these snakes do not pose any harm to humans.
-Milk snakes do not have fangs or noticeable teeth which makes a bite from this snake completely harmless to their human counterparts.
+Being a member of the kingsnake family may make people leery of this snake, but unlike their kin, these snakes do not pose any harm to humans.
+Milk snakes do not have fangs or noticeable teeth, which makes a bite from this snake completely harmless.

 4. Green Snake

 There are two common types of green snakes.
-The rough green snake, Opheodrys aestivus, which thrives in the South Carolina and Georgia areas.
+The rough green snake, Opheodrys aestivus, thrives in the South Carolina and Georgia areas.
 They travel through vegetation quite easily and survive on a diet of insects and small worms.
-They are not considered completely toothless due to them having small, recurved teeth that make it possible for them to consume their dietary needs.
+They are not considered completely toothless due to them having small, recurved teeth that make it possible for them to consume their food.